Understand Your Finances

 I've noticed that my impulse to spend is often linked to bigger problems that I'm not aware of or don't want to address.
 Maybe I think I want to go out to dinner because I'm tired, but what I really need is to go to bed early.
 Or I think I want to pile the kids in the van and grab treats because I'm bored, but what we really need is a change of scenery.
 Or maybe I want to treat myself to something new because I feel anxious or lonely, when what I really need is to call a friend.

+It’s easy to fall into a habit of spending and consuming, ignoring simpler pleasures that won’t break your budget.
 Boredom, exhaustion, anxiousness, and loneliness are uncomfortable, and it's common to want to cover them up with a little hit of happy.
 Spending money often feels like the easiest way to have fun, but it doesn't fix the bigger issues that are causing my discomfort.
 This month, instead of giving in to my impulses, I'm trying to be more self- aware.
 Once I figure out what's driving me to spend, I'm trying to directly address it by writing in my journal, talking with a friend, or fixing the circumstances that are causing the discomfort in the first place.

 Having fun and spending money